RTXteam/RTX/README.md

 # RTX Reasoning Tool proof-of-concept (POC) software

-RTX is being collaboratively developed by a team of investigators at Oregon State University, Institute for Systems Biology, Ohio State University
+RTX is being collaboratively developed by a team of investigators at Oregon State University, Institute for Systems Biology, Ohio State University.

 ## Organization of this repository